-The Tender and True product line includes 5 canned dog foods.
+The Tender and True product line includes the 6 canned dog foods listed below.

-Tender and True Organic Turkey and Liver was selected to represent the other products in the line for this review.
+Tender and True Organic Chicken and Liver Recipe Grain Free was selected to represent the other products in the line for detailed recipe and nutrient analysis.

-Tender and True Organic Turkey and Liver Recipe
+Tender and True Organic Chicken and Liver Recipe Grain Free

 Canned Dog Food

 Ingredients: Organic chicken, organic chicken broth, organic chicken liver, organic pea protein, organic pea flour, organic sunflower oil, tricalcium phosphate, salt, agar-agar, potassium chloride, choline chloride, salmon oil, calcium carbonate, zinc proteinate, iron proteinate, vitamin E supplement, thiamine mononitrate, niacin supplement, calcium pantothenate, copper proteinate, biotin, vitamin A supplement, manganese proteinate, sodium selenite, riboflavin supplement, vitamin B12 supplement, pyridoxine hydrochloride, calcium iodate, vitamin D3 supplement, folic acid